-At the 2010 Annual Meeting of Stockholders of the Company held on June 8, 2010, stockholders of the Company approved the 2010 Performance Incentive Plan.
-Following the approval of the 2010 Performance Incentive Plan, we are no longer able to issue additional equity awards under any of our other equity compensation plans.
-Under the plan, the Company may grant options to purchase common shares in the Company to employees, directors, officers and consultants of the Company.
+At the 2010 Annual Meeting of Stockholders of the Company held on May 26, 2011, stockholders of the Company approved an amendment to the Company's 2010 Performance Incentive Plan.
+As a result of this amendment, the 2010 Plan was amended to provide for an increase in the total shares of common stock available for issuance under the 2010 Plan from 450,000 to 1,050,000.
+Under the plan, the Company may grant options to purchase common shares or restricted stock units in the Company to employees, directors, officers and consultants of the Company.
 The exercise price of the options is determined is determined by the Board but generally will be at least equal to the fair value of the common shares at the grant date.
 The options vest in accordance with terms as determined by the Board, typically over three to four years for options issued to employees, and over one to three years for members of the Board of Directors.
 The expiry date for each option is set by the Board with a maximum expiry date of ten years from the date of grant.